UKCloud/documentation/articles/managed-services/man-monitoring-sco.md

 You can request Managed Monitoring from UKCloud via your Technical Account Manager or by using the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

-Within 5 business days of accepting an order, UKCloud will create the customer's monitoring environment with default thresholds (unless otherwise specified) and commence monitoring any environments which have been elected by the customer to be monitored.
+Within 5 business days of accepting an order, UKCloud will create the customer's monitoring environment with default thresholds (unless otherwise specified) and commence monitoring any environments that have been elected by the customer to be monitored.

 ## Customer responsibilities